 Businesses benefit when the described methodologies are applied to key performance measures throughout an organization.
 Business performance measurement applications include supply chain performance measurement and the monitoring of transactional processes.

-How to create Predictive Performance Measurement System Metrics
+How to create Predictive Performance Measurement System Metrics and its Framework

 Additional information about the creation of 30,000-foot-level predictive performance decision making can be found: